Pass/No Pass Grading

 Note: Once this request is made, the student may not request that the P/NP be converted to letter grade at a later date.
 Choosing P/NP may affect transfer or Honors at graduation eligibility in the future.
-Students should see a Counselor or the Transfer Center Coordinator for more information.
+Students should see a Transfer Counselor for more information.

 Basic Skills Courses

 All pre-college level courses are graded only on a “P” and “NP” basis.
 A grade of “P” is entered on the official record for successfully completed courses.
 If the course work is unsatisfactory, a grade of “NP” is entered.
 Neither the grade of “P” nor “NP” is considered in computing grade point average.

 “P/NP” grades may not be converted to letter grades.
 Units earned for pre-college level courses are not to be used to satisfy General Education, Associate Degree, or Major requirements, and they are not transferable to a four-year institution.

 Students may not enroll in more than 30 semester units of basic skills courses as restricted by Title 5, section 55756(b).